Word: History

-In ancient Greek and Roman grammatical tradition, the word was the basic unit of analysis.
+Ancient Greek and Roman grammatical tradition, the word was the basic unit of analysis.
 Different grammatical forms of a given lexeme were studied; however, there was no attempt to decompose them into morphemes.
 This may have been the result of the synthetic nature of these languages, where the internal structure of words may be harder to decode than in analytic languages.
 There was also no concept of different kinds of words, such as grammatical or phonological – the word was considered a unitary construct.
 The word (dictiō) was defined as the minimal unit of an utterance (ōrātiō), the expression of a complete thought.